alew97/SimilarHomes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

 To Run Locally:
 - You must have all entries in listings.csv imported into MongoDb using the mongoimport command.
 The db name should be 'homes' and the entries will go into a collection that is also named 'homes'.
 If the entries are correctly imported, you should be able to call 'db.homes.find()' in the Mongo shell and the entries should appear.
+Listings.csv must also be in the ~/mongodb/bin folder.
 - You must have the Mongo daemon and Mongo shell running.
-Please go to the directory where MongoDb lives on your machine and run 'mongod' or '~/mongodb/bin/mongod' if that does not work.
-Open a new command line window and go to the same directory and run 'mongo' or '~/mongodb/bin/mongo'.
+Please go to the directory where MongoDb lives on your machine and run 'mongod' or ' ~/mongodb/bin/mongod ' if that does not work.
+Open a new command line window and go to the same directory and run 'mongo' or ' ~/mongodb/bin/mongo '.
 - The server side must be running.
 Please cd into the 'server' directory and run 'node app.js'
 - You are now ready to spin up the app!
 Please run 'npm start' inside the SimilarHomes directory.